YanzheL/Matrix/README.md

 # Matrix

 ### Description
-Matrix is a command line application which is used for solving simple linear algebra problems.
+Matrix is a command line application used for solving simple linear algebra problems.

 This program works well on UNIX/Linux plaforms, but files in "Matrix" folder is still compatible with Windows (With some functions disabled)